20. Order Management Process

 - Click on the Add Constraints button, select

-as the constraint type, and set the values lowand
+Enumerationas the constraint type, and set the values lowandhigh`.

 - Click on the blue checkmark button to save the type.